-You must consider the relationship between the mandatory units and the others when you plan the learning programme.
-We strongly recommend that learners achieve these units before being assessed in others.
+You must consider the relationship between the units when you plan the learning programme.
 To help you with your delivery planning most units highlight opportunities for applying learning across units (see Appendix B).

 When combining units for the chosen qualification, it's your responsibility to make sure the rules for the qualification are followed.